timker/docs/wiki/CSharp-Add-ServiceStack-Reference.md

 }
 ```

-Intialized collections lets you take advantage of C#'s collection initializers for a nicer client API:
+Initialized collections lets you take advantage of C#'s collection initializers for a nicer client API:

 ```csharp
 var response = client.Get(new SearchQuestions {